Shining Object Linked To UN Helicopter Crash In DR Congo - UrduPoint

 The Congolese and Ugandan armies are working together to fight the M23 in the region, he said, as they have been further north against the Allied Democratic Forces rebel group.

-Colonel Muhindo Lwanzo, who heads the office of the administrator of Rutshuru territory, said two Congolese officers had lost their lives in the fighting.
+Military authorities in Rutshuru Territory said two Congolese officers had lost their lives in the fighting.